ForkAwesome/Fork-Awesome/CONTRIBUTING.md

   - Request concrete objects: it's harder to make an icon to represent happiness, it's easier to make a smiley face. ☺

 ## Suggesting icon keyword addition/removal

-Icon filters are maintained by the [Font Awesome community on GitHub](../../pulls?q=is%3Apr+label%3Adoc).
+Icon filters are maintained by the [Fork Awesome community on GitHub](../../pulls?q=is%3Apr+label%3Adoc).

 If you feel that an icon